The District Energy System services the Cheakamus Crossing neighbourhood.

-The District Energy System substantially decreases the electrical and natural gas requirements in the community.
-It also is estimated to reduce greenhouse gas emissions by up to 95 per cent or approximately 1,600 tonnes of carbon dioxide emissions per year when compared to conventional technologies.
+An energy study conducted on the efficiency of the District Energy System concluded it reduced greenhouse gases for the neighbourhood by 95 per cent as opposed to individual homes heated by natural gas.
 This is the equivalent to taking 350 gasoline-powered passenger cars off the road for a year or avoiding five tonnes of carbon dioxide emissions for a typical townhouse dwelling of 136 square metres.

 Download the Forensic Audit Report

 The Forensic Audit Report was provided by WDC and the Cheakamus Crossing Volunteer Committee.